Christina Angelina: Burning Man

 The Burning Man annual gathering at Black Rock City, Nevada has played a significant role in Angelina's career and was where she got the name "Starfighter:" initially a reference to her outfit but also a commentary on her role as a strong female within the predominantly male-driven art world.
 Apart from being a Burning Man participant for over 14 years, Angelina has created large installations at the gathering starting in 2004.

 Whitney Peak Mural

 The Whitney Peak mural was completed in June 2015.
-It was commissioned by the Whitney Peak Hotel for display on the side of the hotel, and features a hooded woman with long dark hair.
+It was commissioned by the Whitney Peak Hotel for display on the side of the hotel, and features a hooded woman modeled by with long dark hair, modeled by MaeMae Renfrow.
 The Whitney Peak mural was completed during the inaugural Sculpture Fest in Reno.
 Being in the center of the city and across from the Reno Arch, the mural is also known as the "Face of Reno."
 Standing at 80'x35', the mural took three days to install, and the installation process endured 30 mph winds.
 The commissioned work was done entirely in blue and silver spray paint, and is also Angelina's tallest solo work.